zhangwen0411/spatial/README.md

-# spatial
+# Spatial
-SPATIAL is a Forge DSL for programming reconfigurable hardware from a parameterized, high level abstraction.
+Spatial is a Forge DSL for programming reconfigurable hardware from a parameterized, high level abstraction.